NCCP Coaching Clinics

 The Hockey Canada NCCP Coaching Clinics are:

-The Coach 1 clinic is designed for coaches working in the Initiation and Novice Programs.
+The Coach 1 clinic is designed for coaches working in the U7 and U9 Programs.
 Coaches are required to achieve

 trained status at this level.
 The goals of the clinic are: